 About our research

 The Hispanic/Latino population is the fastest growing minority group in the U.S. Approximately 20% of the U.S. population identifies as Hispanic/Latino, and 30% of them prefer to communicate in Spanish.
-However, the number of Spanish speaking audiologists remains disproportionate to the Spanish speaking population.
+However, the number of Spanish-speaking audiologists remains disproportionate to the Spanish-speaking population.
 In addition, bilingual (Spanish and English) audiologists might still lack the Spanish language skills needed to provide effective and safe care in a clinical setting.
-We believe that bilingual audiology students (Hispanic and non-Hispanic) hold the potential to bring language concordant audiology services to Spanish speaking patients if given the tools to expand their Spanish language skills for clinical care.
+We believe that bilingual audiology students (Hispanic and non-Hispanic) hold the potential to bring language-concordant audiology services to the Hispanic community in the U.S. if given the tools to expand their Spanish language skills for clinical care.
 Therefore, we seek to:

-• Measure their Medical Spanish language skill prior and post taking our curriculum using evidence-based grading tools.
+• Measure their Medical Spanish linguistic skills prior and post taking our curriculum using evidence-based grading tools.

 • Follow up their progress at years 1 and 3 post curriculum to test if they can sustain the language skills acquired.